-I am Chandni Verma, a Software Developer at heart, who graduated in Computer Science and Engineering from Dr. M.C.
+I am Chandni Verma, a Software Developer, who has studied Computer Science and Engineering from Dr. M.C.
 Saxena College of Engineering and Technology

 Gautam Buddh Technical University, Lucknow, India.

 In 2011, I completed Software Development internship in GNOME Outreach Programme for Women Internships where I worked on Empathy, the default IM/VoIP client on GNOME.
 At times I hacked on the underlying Telepathy communications service of the desktop.